Analysis of the Entanglement with Centers: Mutual Information with Centers in CFT

-In two dimensional conformal field theory, the entanglement entropy can be computed by the replica trick.
-One way is to take the field on different sheets as different fields (\ie working in CFT$^n$/$Z_n$), and introduce twist operators.
-We then do the computation (of $n$-point functions of twist operators) on the sphere.
-Here, we are more interested in the other approach, in which one performs path integral in the covering space.
-The conical singularity is usually taken care of by cutting off the tip of a two dimensional cone and gluing back a disk \eg \cite{Faulkner:2013yia}.
-This is essentially the smooth cone regularization (see \eg \cite{Lewkowycz:2013laa}).
-Alternately, one can impose a boundary condition on the little circle of radius $\xe$ around the tip of a two dimensional cone, which creates a boundary state.
-The boundary state for the smooth cone prescription follows from an insertion of the identity operator.
-In principle, we can choose other boundary states, and hence the ambiguities arise.
+In CFT$_2$, the entanglement entropy can be computed by the replica trick.
+One way is to take the field on different sheets as different fields (\ie working in CFT$^n$/$Z_n$) and introduce twist operators.
+We then do the computation (of $n$-point functions of twist operators) on a sphere.
+Here we are more interested in the other approach, in which one performs the path integral in a covering space.
+The conical singularity is usually taken care of by cutting off the tip of the two-dimensional cone and gluing back a disk \eg Ref. \cite{Faulkner:2013yia}.
+This is essentially the smooth cone regularization (see \eg Ref. \cite{Lewkowycz:2013laa}).
+Alternately, one can impose a boundary condition on the little circle of radius $\xe$ around the tip of the two-dimensional cone, which creates the boundary state.
+The boundary state for the smooth cone prescription follows from the insertion of the identity operator.
+In principle, we can choose other boundary states, and hence the ambiguity of entanglement entropy arises.

-To see how the boundary conditions affect the entanglement entropy, let us consider a single interval of length $L$ \cite{Ohmori:2014eia}.
-In computing the R\'enyi entropy $S_n$ using the replica trick, the two conical singularities (end points of the interval at $z_1, z_2$) are removed and, some boundary conditions $a_{1,2}^{(n)}$ are imposed on the little circle of radius $\xe$.
-A conformal mapping of the form of \be w = \log \frac {z - z_1}{z-z_2}\,, \ee gives a cylinder of circumference $2\pi$ and length $\ell = \log \lb \frac L \xe\rb^{2}$.
-The partition function then reads